 Good is necessarily that which is not evil.
 But there is more here.
 Perhaps we could say that what doesn’t violate rights is OK, what promotes rights is better, and what multiplies rights is best.
 What if the ultimate good, the best good, for us humans is the use of all our rights while altogether avoiding evil?
 This would mean the development and enlargement of talents and capabilities, etc. This view draws out and magnifies the abilities and capacities of the human being.

 The old morality was honesty, hard work, respect for others, frugality, etc. These all fit nicely within the reach of our rights, so it clearly supports that old morality.
-Imagine whatever immorality you may wish and you will find that it was a violation of at least one right.
+Imagine whatever immorality you may wish and you will find that it was a violation of at least one natural right.

 Why is it Unimpeachable?